SpiRaiL/quick-video-downsizer/README.md

 A Python script to convert videos to HD (1080p) or 2K (1440p) using FFmpeg in WSL2.

+## Disclaimer

+This code is "vibe coded" - it's a casual, hackable script written for personal use.
+Not intended for production, may have bugs, and is meant to be forked and customized.

 ## Design for WSL2

 This script is tailored for WSL2 environments to process video files stored on Windows drives.
 It accesses Windows files via mounted paths like `/mnt/d/`, allowing seamless conversion of large video libraries without moving files.